internetarchive/dweb-archivecontroller/API.md

 cb(err, urls)
 ```
 ##### httpUrl()
-Return URL to file on a http server, typically dweb.me or local gateway
+Return URL to file on a http server, typically dweb.archive.org or local gateway

 ##### mimetype()